solana-foundation/solana-improvement-documents/proposals/0133-syscall-get-epoch-stake.md

 ```

 `var_addr` must be the starting address of at least 8 bytes of writable VM
 memory to store the `u64` response.
-If not, the syscall will return an error.
+If not, the syscall will abort the VM with
+an access violation.

 If the provided vote address corresponds to an account that is not a vote
 account or does not exist, the syscall will write `0` for active stake.